olivierfriard/boris_docs/index.rst

    :width: 40%

-You can choose to select or not the behavior modifiers (if any) and to exclude behaviors without coded events.
+You can choose to include or not the behavior modifiers in the Time budget analysis and to exclude behaviors without coded events.

 .. image:: time_budget.png
    :alt: Time budget